Dr. Olulade smiling and standing in lobby waiting room.

 When to be evaluated

-• The presence of persistent chills and high fevers beyond the first three days, feeling increasingly out of breath, or pain in face or teeth after two weeks of cold symptoms warrants an appointment to rule out pneumonia or other serious infections.
+The presence of persistent chills and high fevers beyond the first three days, feeling increasingly out of breath, or pain in face or teeth after two weeks of cold symptoms warrants an appointment to rule out pneumonia or other serious infections.

-• It is always best to come in and be evaluated if you have concerns that your illness is more serious.
+It is always best to come in and be evaluated if you have concerns that your illness is more serious.

-Common symptoms
+Common symptoms of colds and flus

-Over the counter (OTC) options for symptoms
+Over-the-counter (OTC) options for symptoms

 We cannot cure your cold, however, there are remedies that may make your symptoms more tolerable.
 Treating symptoms at nighttime is especially important if your symptoms are keeping you up.
 If your sleep is disrupted, your immune system has a harder time fighting your illness.
 Rest is important for healing.

-Other tips
+Other tips for getting better faster

 • Avoid combined cold and cough preparation (such as Tylenol Cold and Flu, Advil Cold and Sinus, Dayquil, etc.).
 These contain inadequate doses of some ingredients and contain phenylephrine instead of pseudoephedrine as a decongestant.
 You are better off taking appropriate doses of individual ingredients.